Best MCP Servers for Coding Agents: 10 Worth Installing

 1. Filesystem — Read and Write Local Files

-Who it's for: Any developer who wants their AI assistant to work with actual files instead of receiving context through manual copy-paste.
+Who it's for: Any developer who wants an AI assistant to work with real files instead of copied snippets.

 npx -y @modelcontextprotocol/server-filesystem /path/to/your/project